dubochkarev-gth/game-systems-lab/Design.md

 Game Over

 Each state owns its logic.
 The UI only reflects the current state.

-5. Dungeon System
+Hub System

-5.1 Dungeon Structure
+The Hub is a strategic planning space.

-A dungeon is a sequence or graph of rooms
+It is not a town, narrative location, or social system.

-Rooms are navigated logically, not spatially

-No grid or coordinates are required for MVP

-5.2 Room Concept

-Each room has:

-A type (combat, event, treasure, boss)

-A visited flag

-Internal randomness for text variation

-Rooms do not contain logic — they only describe what kind of encounter happens.

-6. Procedural Generation
+It is a configuration laboratory.

+Hub Responsibilities

+Equip weapon and armor

+Select limited modifiers

+Choose specialization upgrades

+Review previous run results

+Prepare next dungeon run

+The Hub must remain:

+Minimal

+Text-driven

+Mechanically focused

+Configuration Philosophy

+A configuration consists of:

+Equipment (weapon, armor)

+Passive modifiers (relic-style effects)

+Limited specialization choices

+Tactical orientation (offense/defense balance)

+Configurations must:

+Contain meaningful trade-offs

+Encourage specialization

+Avoid universal dominance

+There are no complex build trees in MVP.

-Dungeon generation rules (MVP):
+Dungeon System
+Structure

 5–10 rooms per run

-First room is always safe
+First room is safe

-Last room is always a boss
+Final room is a boss

-Controlled randomness for room types
+Controlled randomness

-Balance and difficulty tuning are explicitly out of scope for MVP.
+Rooms are logical nodes, not spatial grids.

+Room Types

+Combat

+Event

+Treasure

+Boss

+Rooms do not contain logic.
+They only determine encounter type.

-7. Player Model
+Player Model

 The player is defined by:

-Health and survivability
+Health

-Offensive and defensive capability
+Offensive capability

+Defensive capability

-Initiative (turn order priority)
+Initiative

-Experience and level
+Experience and Level

-There are no classes or builds in MVP.
+There are no classes in MVP.

-8. Inventory System
-8.1 Philosophy

-Inventory exists to modify decisions, not to create management overhead.

-Small and readable

-No sorting or micromanagement

-All effects are immediately understandable

-8.2 Item Categories

-Items fall into broad conceptual categories:

-Weapons (offense modifiers)

-Armor (defense modifiers)

-Consumables (single-use effects)

-Relics (passive modifiers)

-8.3 Rules

-Limited inventory size

-One weapon and one armor equipped at a time

-Consumables are removed on use

-Crafting, rarity tiers, and weight systems are excluded from MVP.
+Identity emerges from configuration, not predefined archetypes.

-9. Progression & Leveling
+Progression System
-9.1 Experience Sources
+Experience Sources

-Experience is gained through:

 Combat encounters

 Narrative events

-9.2 Level Up Flow

-Leveling up is presented as a textual choice, not a separate UI system.

-Typical level-up rewards:

-Increased attack

-Increased defense

-Increased maximum health

-There are no skill trees or long-term builds in MVP.
+Level-Up Philosophy

+Level-ups present mutually exclusive choices that reinforce specialization.

+Examples:

+Increase attack but reduce defense

+Improve Focus generation but lower initiative

+Safer blocks but weaker critical potential

+Progression must create divergence between runs.

+Flat stat growth without trade-offs is discouraged.

+Inventory System
+Philosophy

+Inventory exists to modify configuration decisions, not to create management overhead.

+Small and readable

+No sorting systems

+No weight systems

+No rarity tiers in MVP

+Equipment Rules

+One weapon equipped

+One armor equipped

+Limited passive modifiers

+Consumables removed on use

+Items should modify behavior rather than simply increase numbers.

+Examples:

+Block generates additional Focus

+Critical chance scales with Focus

+Healing consumes Focus instead of item

-10. Combat System
+Combat System
-10.1 Combat Philosophy
+Philosophy

 Combat is: